JLBrigham/javascript-checkout/README.md

 - You will need to have node installed on your machine
 - Clone this repo to your local machine
 - Navigate to the project root
-- Run the project in the command line using 'node app.js'
+- Run the project in the command line using `node app.js`

 # The brief